 Self Employment Tax Lawyers in Lexington

-However, if you are self-employed in Lexington, Kentucky, you are accountable to pay both the employee and employer share of the employment tax.
-Basically, this means that the employment tax for self-employed individuals is double what it would be for regular employees.
+However, if you are self-employed in Lexington, South Carolina, you are responsible to pay both the employee and employer share of the employment tax.
+Essentially, this means that the employment tax for self-employed individuals is double what it would be for regular employees.